trendmanagement/eod-minute-collection/README.md

-# Data Supervisor For Model
+# EOD Data Collection from CQG
 This software collects future bar data and feeds it into Mongodb

 Our current data provider is CQG.com